The first time I saw a Charlton it totally freaked me out.

 Links in captions go to The Grand Comics Database as usual.
 GCD editor Ramon Schenk runs a Charlton reference site that includes a checklist of all Modern reprints.
 Captain Atom’s 50th anniversary is the subject of an upcoming installment of First Friday on this very blog.
 [Update: Those posts have moved to Adventures in Comicology, which is currently being overhauled.]

-Related: 1st Issues • How Green Are My Graphics • Shelf Obsession
+Related: Number Ones • How Green Are My Graphics • Shelf Obsession